kpb/opinionated-hugo/README.md

 # Opinionated Hugo: A Guide for the Rest of Us

-[Hugo][hugo] is a fast, open-source static web site generator.
-It's very flexible and has a lot of documentation, but it's not always easy to figure out how create a simple site.
+[Hugo][hugo] is a fast, open-source, static web site generator.
+It's very flexible and has thorough documentation, but it's not always easy to figure out how create a basic site.
 This simple step-by-step guide leads you through installing [Hugo][hugo] and creating a blog oriented site with most of the basic features for publishing your content.

 ## Read the Book